 Most judgments for consumer debts like credit card debt and medical bills are entered by default.
 That means the court enters a judgment against you without you ever appearing or participating in the court case.
 That’s unfortunate, because very often debt collectors and debt buyers don’t have enough information to prove their cases.
 But, when you don’t appear in court, they don’t have to.

-The good news is that their sloppy processes often leave the door open to challenge the judgment, putting the power back in your hands.
+The good news is that their sloppy processes may leave the door open to challenge the judgment, putting the power back in your hands.

 Often, debt collectors get default judgments because people make the mistake of not appearing in court.
 But, sometimes debt collectors don’t follow the law.
 Maybe they don’t properly serve you with court papers, or they leave out something important.
 Maybe the language they use is misleading and not up to legal standards.